Using Selenium with JMeter's WebDriver Sampler

 Open Duck Duck Go and Selenium IDE.
 Set the Selenium IDE’s base URL https://duckduckgo.com/.
 Type “blazemeter” and click Search.
 If you open Selenium IDE, you see the captured actions and selectors.

 All captured data can be manually converted to the WebDriver format(see below).

 Start the Test Run on BlazeMeter

 When using the WebDriver plugin, in order to perform better load testing, assemble the Selenium tests with JMeter tests.
-The number of WebDriver samplers should be less than the number of JMeter samplers.
-If you need to get any values from websites through Ajax you can use WebDriver with the Once Only Controller in order to avoid continual/duplicate browser launches.
+The number of WebDriver samplers should be fewer than the number of JMeter samplers.
+If you need any values from websites through Ajax, you can use WebDriver with the Once Only Controller to avoid continual/duplicate browser launches.